European colonisation of Southeast Asia: Impact

 European interference has affected Southeast Asians in all aspects of life.
 Colonial economic exploitation, the mass theft of regional resources, and racial and ethnic discrimination all occurred alongside Europe's rapid scientific and technological progress, as well as its import of new political and education systems into the region.
 Perceptions of the political reality differed widely among the Southeast Asian countries.
 The early 20th century popular communist movement leaders of Vietnam were notably optimistic and “predicted a blessed future in which automobiles and trains would no longer be uniquely Western”, while Dutch author J.H.
 Boeke observed, that “societies like Indonesia were incurably dual”.

 Increased labour demand resulted in mass immigration, especially from British India and China, which brought about massive demographic change.
 The study of institutions for a modern democratic nation state with a state bureaucracy, courts of law, print media and modern education, sowed the seeds of the fledgling nationalist and independence movements among the colonial subjects.
 During the inter-war years, these nationalist movements grew and often clashed with the colonial authorities when they demanded self-determination.

 The expansion of European dominance through colonialism was considered extraordinary as it affected the entirety of Southeast Asia significantly.
 Later on, more common features would emerge, such as the rise of nationalist movements, the Japanese occupation of Southeast Asia, and later the Cold War that engulfed many parts of the region.
 Taken altogether, it can be said that a common core of historical experiences existed, and that this core defined the region, thus justifying the use of the term ‘Southeast Asia’ to describe the region as a single entity.

 Southeast Asia's social structure has changed as a result of colonialism, which also introduced contemporary western concepts.
 Some of these concepts were influenced by western culture, including human rights, religion, and education.
 The region's population has increased as a result of the presence of European powers.
 First of all, the region's economic activity throughout the colonial period was expanding quickly.
 Populations were then on the rise in order to meet demands for things like labor forces to create raw materials and industrial plants.
 In the meantime, some of the region's nations underwent transformation as a result of immigration.
-For instance, due of the poor conditions in China and the economic prospects in Malaysia, Chinese immigrants migrated to the peninsula.
+For instance, due to the poor conditions in China and the economic prospects in Malaysia, Chinese immigrants migrated to the peninsula.
 The British also used Indian workers.
 Then, Malaysia became a multicultural state as a result of the massive immigration of Chinese and Indian people into the Malay Peninsula.
-In Malay society, there were also differences between Malays, Chinese, and Indians (2018)^30.
+In Malay society, there were also differences between Malays, Chinese, and Indians.